A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Analysis of the equilibrium: regularity, moments, cumulants and tails

 proceeding in a similar way as before.
 Notice that since $\xi \mapsto \hat{J}(\xi)$ is continuous and decays to zero as $|\xi| \to +\infty$, there exists $y_\delta$ such that we can bound $\hat{J}$ from below by As a consequence we see that

-and thus by standard properties of the Fourier transform, $F_\e\notin \mathcal{C}^k$. \end{enumerate} \end{proof} \begin{osservazione} We just pointed out that the regularity keeps improving when $\e\to 0$ although the result is not optimal.
-It would be interesting to study the regularity of the equilibrium which is, as far as we know, an open question. \end{osservazione} Hence we have proved that the regularity of the equilibrium keeps improving as $\e\to0$.
-In fact, we suspect that under quite general conditions, the only point at which $F_\e$ is not $\mathcal{C}^\infty$ is the origin.
-We are able to show this in dimension $1$, and for radially symmetric $J$: \begin{teorema} Let $\Omega\subset\subset \R^d$ such that $0\notin\Omega$.
-Suppose (at least) one of the two following condition is verified \begin{enumerate}[(a)] \item $d=1$ \item $J$ is radially symmetric. \end{enumerate} then $F_\e\in \mathcal{C}^\infty(\R^d\setminus \{0\}).$ \end{teorema} \begin{proof} We proceed via a bootstrap argument: the equilibrium satisfies the stationary equation
+and thus by standard properties of the Fourier transform, $F_\e\notin \mathcal{C}^k$. \end{enumerate} \end{proof} We just proved that the regularity keeps improving when $\e\to 0$ although the result is not optimal.
+A precise characterization remains, to our knowledge, an open question.
+Moreover, we suspect that under quite general conditions, the only point at which $F_\e$ is not $\mathcal{C}^\infty$ is the origin.
+We are able to show this in dimension $1$, and for radially symmetric $J$: \begin{theorem} Let $\Omega\subset\subset \R^d$ such that $0\notin\Omega$.
+Suppose (at least) one of the two following condition is verified \begin{enumerate}[(a)] \item $d=1$ \item $J$ is radially symmetric. \end{enumerate} then $F_\e\in \mathcal{C}^\infty(\R^d\setminus \{0\}).$ \end{theorem} \begin{proof} We proceed via a bootstrap argument: the equilibrium satisfies the stationary equation

 Since $F_\e\in L^1(\Omega)$, the RHS is also in $L^1(\Omega)$, and thus $\div(x F_\e)$ must be in $L^1(\Omega)$ as well. \begin{enumerate}[(a)] \item If $d=1$ then $\div(xF_\e)\in L^1(\Omega)$ and $F_\e\in L^1(\Omega)$ implies that $xF'\in L^1(\Omega)$ and, being $\dist(0,\Omega)\ge \delta$, also $F'$ is integrable.
 This, by the fundamental theorem of calculus, leads to continuity for $F$ and consequently for the RHS of \eqref{eq: stationary}.
 Iterating the process one gets the result. \item If $d\ne 1$, the fact that $\div(xF_\e)$ is integrable in $\Omega$ does not assure that $\nabla F\in L^1(\Omega)$, even when we are far from $0$.
 Therefore, we need an additional hypothesis.
 If $J$ is radially symmetric, $F_\e$ inherits this property (see Remark \ref{rmk: propinh}), and for such functions the following holds: